 Hide Important Notes^*

 Nothing beats the tradition of a Sunday chicken roast, cooked to golden crispy perfection with herbs and potatoes.
-But if you’re not feeling up to cooking, a pre-cooked supermarket roast chicken could just as well make a great centerpiece to a no fuss meal with some salad and bread rolls.
-In fact, more than half of the respondents to our survey (67%) said they tend to buy a supermarket roast chicken as a lazy meal.
-Four in 10 (43%) have tried multiple supermarket rotisserie chickens.
+But if you’re not feeling up to cooking, a pre-cooked supermarket roast chicken could just as well make a great centrepiece to a no-fuss meal with some salad and bread rolls.
+In fact, a whopping 61% of respondents to our survey said they tend to buy a supermarket roast chicken as a lazy meal.
+Plus, one in five shoppers (21%) typically pick up a hot chook as part of their regular grocery shop, and 43% have tried multiple supermarket rotisserie chickens.

-To find out which stores offer the best combination of taste and value, we’ve asked over 1,900 Aussies to compare and rate any supermarket roast chickens they’ve purchased and eaten in the past three months on taste, freshness, packaging design, value for money and overall satisfaction.
-Those which met the minimum required survey sample size of 30 responses are included in these results.
+To find out which stores offer the best combination of taste and value, we’ve asked over 1,500 Aussies to compare and rate any supermarket roast chickens they’ve purchased and eaten in the past three months on taste, freshness, packaging design, value for money and overall satisfaction.
+Supermarket chains that met the minimum required survey sample size of 30 responses are included in these results.

 Best Roast Chickens

-Here are the best supermarket roast chickens in Australia, as rated by consumers in Canstar Blue’s inaugural review:
+Here are the best supermarket roast chickens in Australia, as rated by consumers in Canstar Blue’s 2021 review:

 Which type of roast chicken should I buy?